-The Internal Market Information System (IMI) is a common European online tool for cross-border notification concerning the justification of regulatory requirements for the services market to prevent unjustified restrictions for freedom to provide services in Croatian, i.e., the European market.
-In addition, IMI facilitates cross-border administrative checks of data in different areas, thus avoiding red tape which reduces the time needed for an administration to respond.
+The Internal Market Information System (IMI) is a common European online tool for cross-border notification concerning the justification of regulatory requirements for the services market to prevent unjustified restrictions on the freedom to provide services in Croatia and the European market.
+In addition, IMI facilitates cross-border administrative checks of data in different areas, thus avoiding red tape, which reduces the time needed for an administration to respond.